Common Sleep Disorders

 One out of 1000 people has this sleep disorder.
 It is as common as Parkinson's disease or Multiple Sclerosis.
 Many people who have Narcolepsy present with symptoms such as, excessive sleepiness, cataplexy (sudden loss of muscle tone), sleep paralysis and vivid hallucinations.
 Most people only have excessive daytime sleepiness as their complaint.

 Occasionally everyone will experience a bad night's sleep.
-When it occurs more often that a good night's sleep, it's time to be evaluated.
+When it occurs more often than a good night's sleep, it's time to be evaluated.
 Insomnia is a symptom, not a disorder in itself.
 It affects up to 30% of the population.
 Insomnia can be transient (a few days), short term (less than a month), or long term (longer than a month).
 It can be treated using various behavioral, physical, and psychological techniques increasing the quality of your life.